-SchoolTutoring Academy’s tutoring programs for Weston students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Weston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Weston District Curriculum Used in Our In-Home Tutoring Programs

 Weston Public Schools contain five schools and 2,200 students.
 The district also is home to an integrated preschool, which prides itself on serving children with special needs from the age of three.
 Finally, since 1969, Weston has participated in the METCO program, which buses minority students from Boston to suburban schools.
 Weston Public Schools have devised a framework that outlines the district’s instructional decision making process.
 The standards, “big ideas,” and learning goals are at the top of the food chain, as they drive the instructional planning, which shapes the teaching and the learning.

 We currently cover the following Weston-area school district: Weston Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Weston Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Weston Tutors Can Help Your Student Succeed

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.